programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/remotedatamodel.en.md

       instance: prod
 ```

-> Only add lines that you do not already have. (e.g. do not add a second "easydb-server:" line, you probably already have it)
+Only add lines that you do not already have. (e.g. do not add a second "easydb-server:" line, you probably already have it)

-Take care to use consistent indentation.
+> Take care to use consistent indentation.
 We recommend to use two spaces per indentation-level and no tabulators.

-> Make sure to use the same "datamodel uid" that the data model server is using.
-If in doubt, ask the provider of the data model server for the "datamodel uid".
+Make sure to use the "datamodel uid" that the data model server is using for *your* datamodel.
+If in doubt, ask the provider of the data model server.

+The data model server https://schema.easydb.de/objectstore is provided by Programmfabrik GmbH.
+Contact: support@programmfabrik.de.